zachgrayio/swift-tensorflow-starter/README.md

 # swift-tensorflow-starter (STS)

-A Dockerized, Swift Package Manager enabled starter repository for Swift for TensorFlow projects.
+A [Docker](http://docker.com/)ized, [Swift Package Manager](https://swift.org/package-manager/) enabled starter repository for [Swift for TensorFlow](https://github.com/tensorflow/swift) projects.

 ## Overview

 ### Dual Architecture

-The project is aims to enable the creations of projects that strike a balance between two primary goals:
+The project is aims to enable the creation of projects that strike a balance between two primary goals:

 1. Can be easily packaged into deployable Docker image with an entrypoint to a release-built executable
 2. Provides quick and easy REPL access against Swift for Tensorflow code stored in the `STSLibrary` module